zzcoder/hdf-java/Readme.txt

 http://www.hdfgroup.org/hdf-java-html/

-Files included in the release
+Files included in the release download folder
 ===============================================================================
 1) The "hdfview/" directory contains the installation programs for easy download and installation for HDFView.
 The installation programs are named by platforms.
-For example, "hdfview_install_linux32.bin" if for 32-bit linux machines.
+For example, "HDF-JAVA-2.10.0-Linux.sh"  for linux machines.
 After you install HDFView, you have the pre-built binaries for all the HDF-Java products: JNI wrapper, object package, and HDFView.